 - Follow your intuition.
-Trust your instincts and use good judgement when riding with taxi or rideshare services.
+Trust your instincts and use good judgment when riding with taxi or rideshare services.
 If you ever feel like you're in an emergency situation, call 911.

 - Request your ride inside.
 Limit the amount of time you're standing outside alone with your phone in your hand.
 Wait for your driver inside until the app tells you the driver has arrived.

 - Get in the correct vehicle.
 Make sure the license plate, driver photo and driver name match what's listed in the app.

 - Share your trip details with friends.
 While in the car and on the app, tap "Share status" for Uber or "Send ETA" for Lyft to share your driver's name, photo, license plate and location with a friend or family member.
 They can track your trip and see your ETA without downloading the app.